-In 1953 Brown left Britain for Canada, whereupon, in 1954, he joined the firm of John B. Parkin in Toronto; here his skill with perspective drawing proved to be a valuable addition to the firm.
-Later he broadened the base of his work with a number of Toronto architectural firms and also became the art editor of the magazine Canadian Architect from 1954-55.
+In 1953 Brown left Britain for Canada, where in 1954 he joined the firm of John B. Parkin in Toronto.
+His skill with perspective drawing proved to be a valuable addition to the firm.
+Later he broadened the base of his work with a number of Toronto architectural firms and also became the art editor of the magazine Canadian Architect from 1954 to 1955.

-Over the next several years, Brown worked under the direction of Max Herst of GBR Associates on a wide range of transportation, educational, health care and civic projects, including the national design winner for the Winnipeg City Hall.
-Brown also returned to Britain for a period in the 1960s, working with noted English modernist Sir Basil Spence.
-Brown's Manitoban projects of distinction include Holy Family Nursing Home, Assiniboine Community College (Brandon), St. Nicholas Ukrainian Catholic Church, Winnipeg’s Air Canada Cargo Terminal and Ste.
+Over the next several years, Brown worked under the direction of Max Herst of GBR Associates on a wide range of transportation, educational, health care and civic projects, including Winnipeg City Hall.
+The firm's design for City Hall topped a national competition.
+Brown returned to Britain for a period in the 1960s, working with noted English modernist Sir Basil Spence.
+Brown's Manitoban projects of distinction include Holy Family Nursing Home, Assiniboine Community College (Brandon), St. Nicholas Ukrainian Catholic Church, Winnipeg’s Air Canada Cargo Terminal, and Ste.
 Anne de Bellevue Veterans Hospital in Montreal.
 In recognition of his education and having achieved distinction in design, Brown was able to complete a structures exam paper which allowed him to become a member of both the MAA and RAIC in 1969.
 In 2004 he was given an Honorary Life Membership by the Manitoba Association of Architects.

-After leaving GBR Associates in 1973, Bernard worked with the Manitoba Department of Public Works & Urban Affairs.
-While with the department, he was the Senior Urban Project Coordinator for the Provincial Core Area Initiative.
+After leaving GBR Associates in 1973, Bernard worked with the Manitoba Department of Public Works and Urban Affairs; he was the Senior Urban Project Coordinator for the Provincial Core Area Initiative.
 He provided Consultant Architect services to the City of Winnipeg for a variety of projects including fire department and police services, upgrades to the Public Safety Building and Main Library and an addition to the Jessie Avenue Hydro Substation.
 Bernard’s private practice experience included commissions such as the Villa Heidelberg, 96 Unit EPH, several Manitoba Public Insurance Corporation Autopac claims centres, the Manitoba Legislature Chiller Plant, and the Seminar Facility at the offices of Winnipeg School Division No. 1.

 Brown’s designs were not his only contributions to his community.
-He was appointed to the Manitoba Council on Aging, served as a Volunteer Member of the Canadian Executive Services Overseas and an Executive Member of the Community Planning Association of Canada.
+He was appointed to the Manitoba Council on Aging, served as a Volunteer Member of the Canadian Executive Services Overseas, and was an Executive Member of the Community Planning Association of Canada.